gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 ...
 ```

-#### Deploy Production
+#### Deploy to production

 The job `deploy_production` will deploy the app to the production server.
-To deploy our app with Envoy, we had to set up the `$SSH_PRIVATE_KEY` variable as an [SSH private key](../ce/ci/ssh_keys/README.html/#ssh-keys-when-using-the-docker-executor).
+To deploy our app with Envoy, we had to set up the `$SSH_PRIVATE_KEY` variable as an [SSH private key](../ce/ci/ssh_keys/README.md/#ssh-keys-when-using-the-docker-executor).
 If the SSH keys have added successfully, we can run Envoy.

-GitLab CI supports [Continuous Delivery](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/#continuous-delivery) as well.
+As mentioned before, GitLab supports [Continuous Delivery](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/#continuous-delivery) methods as well.
 The [environment](../ce/ci/yaml/#environment) keyword tells GitLab that this job deploys to the `production` environment.
 The `url` keyword is used to generate a link to our application on the GitLab Environments page.
 The `only` keyword tells GitLab CI that the job should be executed only when the pipeline is building the `master` branch.